ggeorgovassilis/snapraid-docker/README.md

 ./snapraid.sh --version

-5. Edit snapraid.conf to match your setup
+5. Edit snapraid.conf to match your setup.
+Paths must match the container-side of volume mounts, not how they exist on the host machine.

 6. Edit snapraid.sh volume mounts to match your setup.
-In my setup, all disks are mounted under /mnt/snapraid which simplifies volume mounts.
+Ensure that volume mounts match paths in snapraid.conf